nicknacnic/GoodMorning/README.md

 > [!WARNING]
 > Known issues for Security & Privacy Preferences to add Cron to disk access folders.
-> Investigating automation of app creation on-device to remove user input requirements.
+> - Investigating automation of app creation on-device to remove user input requirements.
+> - Investigating options to sudo install cron accessing folders

+You may need to manually open System Preferences, Security & Privacy, Privacy, scroll down to Full Disk Access, click the + sign, shift+apple+g to go to /usr/sbin and manually select cron.